jamestouri/Classifying-Traffic-Signs/README.md

 ![](Internet-Signs/image_5.png)

 #### .
 I got a 100% confidence in each of the choices for the photos.
-The visualization is something I realized I needed to work on:  Data visualizing, took a lot of blog posts and stack overflow to help me even on the most blantaly obvious answers.

-### Overall, great experience
+#### Overall, great experience.
+The biggest improvements is learning to use the Matplot Library better, or at least data visualization.
+I used stack overlow a ton just to understand how to plot side by side graphs and the histogram in the beginning.
+Medium.com blog posts were huge help too.